tonymm81/web_page/README.md

 forecast view is working now and user can give the wanted town or city to input field.
 plan: I have to make this page mobile user friendly.
 I have to edit css that my page is working on mobile devices.

+Now i tested the mobile view.
+Page is scaling the smaller devices and in mobile devices, hamburger menu disappear and there is showing button navigation and headliner font is scaling smaller.
+I have to do more breakpoints to css

 npm installs in this project: